SylvanFranklin/launchctl/README.md

 the [official apple docs](https://ss64.com/mac/launchctl.html).

 > [!TIP]
 > `launchctl` is the best way to make lightweight daemons, use this crate to throw up background jobs with ease!
+When combined with cli options it is easy and safe to stop and start jobs.

 ### Limitations
 Currently this crate does not support creating or modifying plist files.
 There